Year of Call:

 Stephen is co-author of the Law Society’s Employment Law Handbook, is a contributor to the Pensions chapter of Atkins’ Court Forms, and regularly provides training on advocacy and legal issues.

 Before joining Chambers, Stephen worked at an English law firm.
 He has won several advocacy competitions, including whilst representing Lincoln’s Inn in the Supreme Court.

 Clinical Negligence and Personal Injury

-Stephen’s recent Clinical Negligence and Personal Injury experience includes:
+Stephen’s recent and current work includes:

-- Representing an NHS Trust in an Inquest into the death of a patient in the community who died following repeated admissions to, and discharge from, hospital
+- representing an NHS Trust in an Inquest into the death of a patient in the community who died following repeated admissions to, and discharge from, hospital

-- Assisting Eliot Woolf QC, working on a number of lengthy High Court clinical negligence trials and settlements, including claims against the Ministry of Defence
+- assisting Eliot Woolf QC, working on a number of lengthy High Court clinical negligence trials and settlements, including claims against the Ministry of Defence

 Appointments & Memberships